ErpNetDocs/tech/advanced/documents/generation-procedures.md

  **And we know that:**

-TransactionLine.StandardQuantityBase = StoreOrderLine.REMAINING(StandardQuantityBase) <br>
+TransactionLine.StandardQuantityBase = StoreOrderLine.REMAINING(StandardQuantityBase)

 TransactionLine.QuantityBase = StoreOrderLine.REMAINING(QuantityBase)

 , where:

--  *"TransactionLine.StandardQuantityBase"* and *"TransactionLine.QuantityBase"* are the ordered by the parent line quantity values;
+- "TransactionLine.StandardQuantityBase" and "TransactionLine.QuantityBase" are the ordered by the parent line quantity values;
-- *"StoreOrderLine.REMAINING(StandardQuantityBase)"* and *"StoreOrderLine.REMAINING(QuantityBase)"* are the ordered quantities which are not yet fullfilled by subdocumets i.e. (**TransactionLine.StandardQuantityBase - SUM(Child.StoreOrderLine.StandardQuantityBase) and (TransactionLine.QuantityBase - SUM(Child.StoreOrderLine.QuantityBase).**
+- "StoreOrderLine.REMAINING(StandardQuantityBase)" and "StoreOrderLine.REMAINING(QuantityBase)" are the ordered quantities which are not yet fullfilled by subdocumets i.e. (**TransactionLine.StandardQuantityBase - SUM(Child.StoreOrderLine.StandardQuantityBase) and (TransactionLine.QuantityBase - SUM(Child.StoreOrderLine.QuantityBase).**

 **Then if we have the following documents:**